 Michigan poker players are able to choose from a variety of cash games, tournaments, and progressive jackpot sit & go tournaments.

-PokerStars and other online poker apps present nearly all of their games at micro to high-stakes price points.
+PokerStars and BetMGM Poker present nearly all of their games at micro to high-stakes price points.
 No-Limit Hold’em, Pot-Limit Omaha, and several other poker variants are accessible at Michigan’s online poker platforms.

 21 or over.
 The minimum legal age for playing on Michigan’s state-regulated online poker platforms is 21.
 This age applies to poker sites offered by both commercial and tribal casinos.